 - Created on the 25 September, 2017.

-The diagnostic sensitivity of human treponema pallidum (syphilis) IgG using this human syphilis-IgG ELISA kit is the probability of scoring positive.
+The diagnostic sensitivity of IgG antibodies to treponema pallidum (syphilis) using current human syphilis IgG ELISA kit is the probability of scoring positive.
 The dynamic assay range for this kit was to a specific cut-off point.

 - Establishment and Evaluation of a One-Step Microplate Chemiluminescence Immunoassay to Detect IgG Antibody Against Treponema Pallidum.
 J Clin Lab Anal.
 (2015) 29 (6): 493-7.
 Liu L., et al.

 - Treponema pallidum-specific antibody expression for the diagnosis of different stages of syphilis.
 Chin Med J (Engl).
 (2013) 126 (2): 206-10.
 Sun R., et al.

 - Changes of serum IgG antibody reactivity to protein antigens of Treponema pallidumin syphilis patients after treatment.
 J Korean Med Sci.
 (1989) 4 (2): 63-9.
 Kim D.K., et al.

 - Ig class and IgG subclass responses to Treponema pallidumin patients with syphilis.
 J Clin Immunol.
 (1988) 8 (2): 128-39.
 Baughn R.E., et al.

 - Use of the Treponema pallidum-specific captia syphilis IgG assay in conjunction with the rapid plasma reagin to test for syphilis.
 J Clin Microbiol.
 (1997) 35 (5): 1141-3.
 Reisner B.S., et al.